-Wiaan Mulder is taking a mature approach to his T20 Global League contract, as he gears up for his stint with the Stellenbosch Monarchs.
+Wiaan Mulder is taking a mature approach to his T20 Global League contract, as he gears up for his stint with the Stellenbosch Kings.

 It has been an amazing couple of years for the Gauteng-born all-rounder – from landing the captaincy for SA U19 last year to receiving a Lions contract under Geoffrey Toyana.

 Many would say he was already living the dream up to this point, but while watching his younger brother play cricket at Menlo Park, he got a notification that has pushed his career even further forward.